telatin/lotus-tutorial/README.md

 [Lotus](http://psbweb05.psb.ugent.be/lotus/) is a suite of tools to automatically end efficiently analyze 16S datasets.

+This repository contains some documentation and hands out notes (see below), as well as three datasets to practice with (in the [datasets](datasets/) subdirectory.

 ## 16S analysis with Lotus

 #### :baby: First steps: running lotus